Urban-Analytics/RAMP-UA/docs/source/overview/index.rst

 Microsim class (``microsim/microsim_model.py``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``Microsim`` class is the main entry point for the python file.
+The ``Microsim`` class is the main entry point for the python model.
 It contains the main code to control the spread of the disease.
 See the ``step()`` function for details about what, specifically, happens in each iteration of the model.
 The OpenCL model follows the same procedures, although they are implemented differently.

 The other thing to note is the ``Microsim.calculate_new_disease_status`` function.
 That function calls the file ``microsim/r_interface.py`` file which in turn delegates the estimation of an individual's specific disease status.